-4.9.1 Contact between standing/walking Robots
+4.9.2 Contact between standing/walking Robots

-The following forms of contact are considered pushing contacts, except the scenarios listed in Section 4.9.4:
+The following forms of contact are considered pushing contacts except for the conditions in Section 4.9.1:

-- 1. Any form of contact that has enough force to knock a robot off-balance, even chest-toshoulder/arm or shoulder/arm-to-chest. - 2.
-Walking into another robot for 3 seconds, even if the 'force to push' is minimal. - 3.
-Walking front-to-back into another robot, even if the 'force to push' is minimal.
+- 1. Any form of contact that has enough force to knock a robot over. - 2.
+Walking into another robot for 3 seconds, even if the 'force to push' is minimal.